mukaiizawa/Paren/man/man1/manage-attendance.md

         All subject to.
     -e
         Estimate the change in working hours if working at current levels.
+    -E HOUR
+        Estimate the change in working hours if working HOUR hours per day.
     -h HOUR
         Specify HOUR for the target monthly working hours instead of 140.
     -m MONTHS